 The basic process consists of a number of basic steps.
 These corrective measures will lead to the true cause of the problem.

-- Collect data and evidence and classify them along a time line of incidents until the eventual problem or incident is found.
+Collect data and evidence and classify them along a time line of incidents until the eventual problem or incident is found.
 Each special deviation in the form of behaviour, condition, action and passivity must be recorded in the time line.

-- Always ask ‘why’ to identify the effects and record the causes associated with each step in the sequence toward the defined problem or incident.
+Always ask ‘why’ to identify the effects and record the causes associated with each step in the sequence toward the defined problem or incident.

-- If there are multiple causes, which is often the case, document these, preferably in order of sequence for a future selection.
-Identify all other harmful factors.
+Classify the causes within the causal factors that relate to a crucial moment in the sequence including the underlying causes.
+If there are multiple causes, which is often the case, document these, dig deeper, preferably in order of sequence for a future selection.
+Identify all other harmful factors and contributing factors.

 Explore whether corrective actions or improvement measures can be simulated in advance so that the possible effects become noticeable, also with respect to the other underlying causes.

-- Monitor the effectiveness of the solutions (corrective actions) closely and adjust if necessary.
+Implement the solutions (corrective actions) that have been made by consensus.
+Monitor the effectiveness of the solutions (corrective actions) closely and adjust if necessary.

-- Identify and address any other causes that may be harmful factors in the process.
+Other methods for problem-solving and problem prevention may be useful.
+Identify and address any other causes that may be harmful factors in the process.